-Dubbed one of Mr. V’s favorite Malaysian curries, this chicken and potato curry is just the perfect thing for him.
+Dubbed one of my husband’s favorite Malaysian curries, this chicken and potato curry is just the perfect thing for him.
 Savory and slightly tangy creamy curry with the softest and juiciest chicken breast ever and delicious tender potatoes.

-Kapitan Curry is an adaptation from the Malaysian Indian Chicken Curry (which is spicier).
-It is a fusion of Malay and Chinese curry which explains the rich depth in flavor from the combination of ingredients like lemongrass, kaffir lime leaves and coconut milk.
+This is an adaptation from the traditional Malaysian Indian Chicken Curry.
+A delicious fusion of Malay and Chinese curry, which explains the rich depth in flavor from the combination of lemongrass, kaffir lime leaves and coconut milk.

 I love using potatoes in curries or anything stew-ish for that matter.
 They’re so hearty, healthy and a great addition to a dish that would’ve been primarily just meat.
 For this recipe, I use russet potatoes because I like that they almost fall apart when they’re done.
 If you like yours the exact opposite, feel free to use red or yellow potatoes instead.